Python3pkg/GenomeKey/README.rst

 After Cosmos is properly configured, edit GenomeKey/genomekey/wga_settings.py and make sure it is pointing to the correct paths to the GATK bundle, reference genome, and binaries.

+Genomekey requires a WGA folder.
+I currently have it configured on orchestra.
+Note that GenomeKey configures AnnovarExtensions using WGA/annovarext_data/config.ini which may need to be edited if you are using a different install of the WGA folder.

 Usage
 ======